 Maintain our end-to-end approach to improve sustainability in food and beverage manufacturers' operations, leveraging on our four-step approach: avoid, recover, optimise, and neutralise.

-Ensure that our base materials suppliers get certified against the new SBTi Corporate Net-Zero Standard, the world's first framework for corporate net-zero target setting in line with climate science and consistent with limiting global temperature rise to 1.5°C.

 Continue further technology validation to replace the aluminium foil layer barrier in our packages with a fibre-based barrier.
-Early results suggest that such barrier offers substantial CO2 reduction when compared to traditional aseptic cartons72, alongside comparable shelf life and food protection properties73.

-72 A one litre Tetra Pak carton package is typically made of approximately 70% paperboard, 25% of polyethylene and 5% of aluminium to protect the product inside.

-73 For certain product categories, such as dairy products, the shelf life and food protection properties offered by the fibre-based barrier are comparable to aseptic carton packages that make use of aluminium foil layer barrier.
+Early results suggest that such barrier offers substantial CO, reduction when compared to traditional aseptic cartons, alongside comparable shelf life and food protection properties.
+A one litre Tetra Pak carton package is typically made of approximately 70% paperboard, 25% of polyethylene and 5% of aluminium to protect the product inside.
+For certain product categories, such as dairy products, the shelf life and food protection properties offered by the fibre-based barrier are comparable to aseptic carton packages that make use of aluminium foil layer barrier.
+Ensure that our base materials suppliers get certified against the new SBTi Corporate Net-Zero Standard, the world's first framework for corporate netzero target setting in line with climate science and consistent with limiting global temperature rise to 1.5°C. П

-Tetra Pak Sustainability Report 2022 - Our Focus Areas - Taking Action on Climate

-Tetra Pak's NET-ZERO Roadmap

-Our journey in line with a 1.5°C pathway - decarbonising energy and materials
+Tetra Pak's NET-ZERO Roadmap Our journey in line with a 1.5°C pathway - decarbonising energy and materials\\\\